Init Containers¶

 Init containers vs sidecars¶

 Use init containers for deterministic startup preparation.
-Use sidecars for ongoing runtime functions.
+Use sidecars for ongoing runtime functions like log shipping or proxying.

 Design guidelines¶